Dumpling festival 2023: Where to get the best bak chang in Singapore this year

 8 /13

-Bak chang gets bold at Hai Tien Lo, which has come up with the Szechuan mala chicken rice dumpling (S$20 each).
+Bak chang gets bold at Hai Tien Lo, which has come up with the Szechuan mala chicken rice dumpling (S$20 each/INR 1,222.68).
 The Cantonese restaurant at Pan Pacific spices up chicken thigh, black fungus, and lotus root with Sichuan peppercorn, along with Chinese rice wine.
-Another unconventional flavour we love for the Dumpling Festival 2023 is the black glutinous (pulut hitam) Nyonya rice dumpling (S$17 each), which is packed with black and white glutinous rice, pork, candied melon, Japanese mushrooms, shallots, and garlic.
+Another unconventional flavour we love for the Dumpling Festival 2023 is the black glutinous (pulut hitam) Nyonya rice dumpling (S$17 each/INR 1,039.10), which is packed with black and white glutinous rice, pork, candied melon, Japanese mushrooms, shallots, and garlic.

 21 May – 25 June 2023